Show your API to the world.

 api.example.com

-, the upstream hostname isapi.example.com
+, the upstream hostname is api.example.com

-If your API requires secrets, such as API keys or tokens, you can add them here.
+error to the client.If your API requires secrets, such as API keys or tokens, you can add them here.
 This is specially useful to authenticate your API in the gateway layer.
 Every time a user makes a request to your API through the Sulu Hub, the gateway will add these secrets to the request.
 This allows your backend to authenticate the requests coming from our gateway.

 We support both header